Services

 Why one all-in-one platform doesn't work for commercial cleaning

-Every platform claiming to cover operations + accounting + CRM + sales is weak in at least one category (usually sales prospecting and accounting integration) or charges enterprise pricing that doesn't make sense below 100 cleaners.
-Best-in-class per category beats forced consolidation in commercial cleaning.
+Every platform claiming to cover operations plus accounting plus CRM plus sales is weak in at least one category.
+Usually sales prospecting and accounting integration are the casualties, or the platform charges enterprise pricing that makes no sense below 100 cleaners.

-A serious operator runs 3-5 tools that integrate cleanly rather than one tool that does everything badly.
+The operators I see running the tightest businesses use 3 to 5 tools that integrate cleanly rather than one tool that does everything badly.
 Total monthly stack cost should sit under $500 for a growing operator.
+If you are paying more than that and still prospecting manually, the stack is not working.

 The sales prospecting category most operators miss

+This is the gap I built Scayled to fill.
 Operations tools manage existing contracts.
 Accounting tools handle the back office.
-CRM tracks relationships.
+CRM tracks relationships you already have.
 None of them find new commercial cleaning contracts.
-That gap is why operators with great service quality still plateau in growth — they have no system for sourcing new prospects at the pace they could service them.
+That gap is why operators with great service quality still plateau in growth.
+They have no system for sourcing new prospects at the pace they could service them.

 The recommended 2026 commercial cleaning software stack